What food can I take to France in my motorhome?

 Extra tips for bringing food to France…

-• French supermarkets, especially those near the Channel ferry ports, are particularly good at providing for Brits.
+• French supermarkets, especially those located near the Channel ferry ports, are particularly well-equipped to cater to Brits.

 • You won’t be far from fresh produce markets wherever you go in France.